 To turn on/off preview (monitoring) mode, click "Play/Record" - "Preview (monitoring) mode".
-If the Video panel is visible (VideoPro and Developer Editions only), then preview (monitoring) mode can be turned on/off by clicking the ubutton.
-Before turning on this mode, you should set the recording parameters to be used for recording.
+If the Video panel is visible (VideoPro and Developer Editions only), then preview (monitoring) mode can be turned on/off by clicking the button.
+Before turning on this mode, you should set the recording.